East Moor and Lynher Valleys Circular Walk

 18. From the waymark, bear right onto the track and follow the track downhill a short distance to a second waymark.
 Turn left along the track (which often has a small stream flowing along it) and follow it until you see a stile on the right.

-19. Cross the stile and follow the waymarked path through the woods until you reach a fork, then turn left onto the path between the last two rows of trees to reach a gate.
+19. Cross the stile and follow the waymarked path through the woods and left between the last two rows of trees to reach a gate.

 Conifers evolved around 300 million years ago, a long time before the first dinosaurs.
 For nearly 200 million years, conifers were the dominant form of trees and it wasn't until around 65 million years ago that broadleaf trees were out-competing conifers in many habitats.